Skip to main content

 • "Technology will save us."

 It is suggested by advocates of these approaches that they will allow us to avoid the coming energy crisis.
 They won't.
-The reasons they won't would require many additional articles to explore thoroughly—and we will address these issues in future articles—but let's touch on a few of them.
+Let's discuss why.

-The reason more drilling won't save us is that you can't find what isn't there.
+What about the argument that increasing oil prices will promote new extraction of previously uneconomical oil resources?
+This is right to an extent, but the effects of higher oil prices are limited by geology.
 In the figure below, we see that up until 1980 (the green bars) the world was discovering more new oil than it was using in production, and thereafter (the red bars) the world began using its built-up reserves to meet demand.
-The black line with the yellow dots plots the number of wildcat wells being drilled in search of new oil, showing that industry responded to the declining discoveries and increasing demand in the late '70s and early '80s by increasing their drilling efforts—until they figured out that the additional drilling was not producing results.
+The black line with the yellow dots plots the number of wildcat wells being drilled in search of new oil, showing that industry responded to the declining discoveries and increasing prices in the late '70s and early '80s by increasing their drilling efforts—until they figured out that the additional drilling was not producing results.

 graph of net oil discovery minus production - shows that the world's net oil budget went into the red in about 1980; also shows that higher levels of drilling in the 1980s did nothing to stop the oil deficit